 - Take the kids bowling.
 There are plenty of places to bowl a game or 2 in our area.

 - Let the kids bounce off someone else’s walls for a while!
-Take them to Sky High Sports, Bounce U!, Pump it Up, Hoppity Hop, Monkey Joe’s, Above All, or Jumpstreet.
-There’s also two new places to jump this year!
-Check out Altitude Trampoline Park and Urban Air Adventure Park.
+Take them to Altitude Trampoline Park, Bounce U!, Pump it Up, Urban Air Adventure Park.
+Hoppity Hop, Monkey Joe’s, Above All, or Jumpstreet.

 - There is always something new to discover at the library.
 Visit the Nashville Library for a puppet show or storytime.
 Or make a trip to your local branch for books and DVDs to entertain the kids for a while.

 - If you have younger kids, think about a day at Cornerstone Indoor Playground, Monkey’s Treehouse or (our favorite!)
 Discovery Center in Murfreesboro.